seek4science/seek/public/api/descriptions/updateIsaStudy.md

 All fields are optional — only the fields provided will be updated.
 ISA tag constraints are re-validated on save:

 * The source sample type must retain exactly one `source`-tagged attribute
-* The sample collection sample type must retain exactly one `sample`-tagged and one `protocol`-tagged attribute
+* The sample collection sample type must retain exactly one `sample`-tagged and one `protocol`-tagged , and one `INPUT`-tagged attribute

 If sample attributes are renamed and samples already exist, a background job will update the stored sample metadata to reflect the new attribute titles.